pyconca/2018-web/pages/childcare.en.rst

 We have on-site childcare available for the main conference days on November 10 and 11th for attendees.

-Improv Care will be providing the service for us this year and they've asked that all parents fill in a form for each child.
+<a href="http://www.improvcare.ca">Improv Care</a> will be providing the service for us this year and they've asked that all parents fill in a form for each child.

-Many thanks to Freshbooks for sponsoring this year's childcare.
+Many thanks to <a href="https://freshbooks.com">Freshbooks</a> for sponsoring this year's childcare.

 The form is available here: